-- 1. Administer twinaxial Network Stations. - If you want to administer twinaxial Network Stations, read and complete "Appendix B. Twinaxial Network Stations" on page 355.
+- 1. Administer twinaxial Network Stations. - If you want to administer twinaxial Network Stations, read and complete "Appendix B. Twinaxial Network Stations" on page 315.

-- · Otherwise, continue to step 2. - 2.
+- Otherwise, continue to step 2. - 2.
 Choose a boot and configuration method.

 You must determine which boot method your Network Stations will use, and how you will configure your Network Station environment.
 Use Chapter 1, specifically sections "Boot Methods" on page 14 and "What Do I Need To Know About TCP/IP Networks?" on page 4, to learn more about boot methods and TCP/IP.
 Then use Table 20 to determine which boot method fits your needs and operating system.
+Record your boot method in Table 21.